Spain defender Llorente joins Busquets in testing positive for Covid-19 as Euro 2020 opponents Sweden lose ...

 Spain defender Llorente joins Busquets in testing positive for Covid-19 as Euro 2020 opponents Sweden lose Kulusevski

-Diego Llorente has become the second Spain player to test positive for Covid-19 in recent days as kickoff of Euro 2020 fast approaches, while their opponents in their opening fixture, Sweden, have had forward Dejan Kulusevski ruled out for the same reason.
+Diego Llorente has become the second Spain player to test positive for Covid-19 in recent days as the Euro 2020 kick-off date fast approaches, while their opponents in their opening fixture, Sweden, have had winger Dejan Kulusevski ruled out for the same reason.

-The Spanish federation confirmed the Leeds defender's test results in a statement on Tuesday, two days after Busquets tested positive and raising the spectre of further positives ahead of Spain's first Euros match on Monday.
+The Spanish football federation (RFEF) confirmed Leeds United defender Llorente's test results in a statement on Tuesday, two days after Barcelona's Busquets tested positive and raised the spectre of further cases ahead of Spain's first Euros match on Monday.

-The Swedish FA meanwhile confirmed Juventus attacker Kulusevski reported suffering from cold symptoms on Tuesday and was quickly tested for Covid-19, with the result coming back positive and teh player going into self-isolation.
+The Swedish FA meanwhile confirmed Juventus attacker Kulusevski reported suffering from cold symptoms on Tuesday and was quickly tested for Covid-19, with the result coming back positive and the player going into self-isolation.

 Editors' Picks